-Time: 5:30 – 8:00pm
+Time: 7:00 – 8:00pm

 Register: Call (860) 441-6785

-Fee: No cost – Living a Healthy Life with Chronic Conditions books will be available on loan at no cost or participant can purchase a book for $25.
+Fee: No cost – Living a Healthy Life with Chronic Conditions books will be available on loan at no cost or participants can purchase a book for $25.
 This workshop is for adults living with diabetes and/or their caregiving or support person.